thijsDieperink/strad-md-infra/README.md

 # strad-md-infra
-*Updated: 12-02-2024*
+*Updated: 12-05-2024*

 ## Introduction
-Welcome to the brane tutorial for local development.
-If you want to learn the basics of brane and create your first package and workflow, you have come to the right place.
-We are first going to install two VMs on your local device with VirtualBox, then we are going to setup the worker node and control node.
-Thirdly, there are some last configurations that need to be performed to make everything communicate properly.
-Ater this, you are ready to start working with brane.
+Welcome to this strad md infrastructure repository.
+This repo is focused around development with the brane framework.
+So, if you want to learn the basics of brane and create your first package and workflow, you have come to the right place.

-At the moment of writing, three examples are partly available.
-The *'hello_world'* example is complete and gives information about the inner working of the framework.
-The second example is called the *'average'* workflow and uses data locally and remotely and the last example is the *'minmax'* example, which will show how to use arguments, fucntions and the BraneScript concept of IntermediateResults (this last one is not complete yet).

-I am working on the things that are not finished yet and will update this tutorial regurarly.

-Lastly, I know it is quite long and contains several steps, but just take your time and make sure that every step works properly.
-I included some tests here and there to help with this.
-Good luck and let me know if you have questions!!!
+The repo is structured so that there is a clear separation between the different sort of tutorials.
+The folder *'tutorial'* houses all information about the different brane examples/tutorials you can use.
+If you take a look in this folder, you see a readme which you can go through to start with this part of the repo.
+But before you can actually develop with brane, you need to setup a brane system or instance, and to do that, you can go thorugh the *'setup'* folder.
+Here you can find different setups for different operating systems (OS) and CPU-architectures.
+Not all scenarios are finished, so if your OS-CPU combination is not supported, let me know and I will add it to the TODO list.
+If you are not sure about your CPU-architecture, run `uname -m` on mac and linux and `echo %PROCESSOR_ARCHITECTURE` on windows.
+The last folder is called *'configFiles'* and contains some configuration files that need to be run throughout the different instructions in this repo and is not important for now.

-Ps: This code is available on two locations, the psydata gitlab page and my own github page.
-This is because you can only clone the code from gitlab when you are on the UMCU-INTERN wifi or activate JAMF Trust.
-So, if this is the case, use the gitlab url, otherwise use the url from my public github page.
-In the documentation below, I included the github url, but both are available in the references.
+This repository is available on two locations, the PsyData Gitlab page and my own Github page.
+For those that have access to the UMCU PsyData Gitlab, make sure that you are on the UMCU-INTERN wifi or activate JAMF Trust.
+For those that don't, you can use my publicly available Github repo.
+In the documentation throughout this repository, I included the Github URL, but both URLs can be found in the references at the end of this readme.
+So change this the URL according to your scenario.

-Pss: Theoretically, this tutorial can be used on every device that has a x86_64 cpu architecture.
-Most devices do have this, bu to make sure if your device qualifies for this, run `uname -m` on mac and linux and `echo %PROCESSOR_ARCHITECTURE` on windows.

-## Setting up the environment

-## Preparing the worker node

-## Preparing the control node

-## Last preparation, starting the nodes and testing

-## Some last sort of good things to know

-## Starting with packages

-## Starting with workflows

-## More advanced workflows | average

-## More advanced workflows | minmax w intermediate results (**not finished**)

-## More advanced workflows | basicML **(not finished)**

-## More advanced workflows | intermediateML **(not finished)**

-<<Add:
- - different use between gilab and github>>

 ## References
 Installation: